-Holbert Trail is a 4.9 mile moderately trafficked out and back trail located near Phoenix, AZ that offers scenic views.
-The trail is rated as difficult and primarily used for hiking, walking, and horses.
+Holbert Trail is a 4.9 mile moderately trafficked out and back trail located near Phoenix, AZ that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This description starts from the Holbert TH and ends at the Mormon TH.
 See Directions for both at the bottom of the page.
 The Holbert TH takes you immediately into a passageway of large rock and if you look up you will start to see the ancient Rock Art appearing.
 You will travel out of the passageway into a fairly open area with more Petroglyphs on large and small boulders along the trail route.
 You will also see Petroglyphs on the rocks further above the trail on the hillside.
 After you encounter a large picnic area, the trail going east will gradually start to climb and soon you will parallel a paved road going to a large water tank against a hill.
 The Trail starts turning here to the south and the grade becomes a little steeper.
 You enter a large canyon and the trail becomes steeper yet, but is far from unmanageable and is well defined.
 The canyon serves as a large drainage and judging from the rock and steepness, is probably quite a site after a very large rainstorm.
 Don't forget to turn around every once in awhile and enjoy the views of the canyon and the city behind you.
 As you near the top of this canyon you will likely encounter more people as you pass Promontory Point, a scenic vista area with a large rock Ramada, with vehicle parking and restrooms.

 nice trail, but people on the top was a little dissappoint. because they came on the top with their car

 A little crowded, but a beautiful hike.
 This trail ends at the National trail, which you can then take to Kiwanis and back down to make a loop